xgzlucario/rotom/README.md

 ## 📃Introduction

-This is Rotom, a high-performance Key-Value memory database written in Go.
-It has built-in multiple commonly used data types, supports persistent storage, and can be used in Golang as an imported package or as a server.
+This is Rotom, a stand-alone high-performance Key-Value memory database written in Go.
+It has built-in multiple commonly used data types, supports persistent storage.

-Features:
+Currently supported features:

-1. Built-in data types like String, Map, Set, List, ZSet, BitMap, etc., supporting more than 30 commands.
+1. Built-in data types like String, Map, Set, List, ZSet, BitMap, etc., supporting more than 20 commands.
-2. Microsecond-level expiration time (ttl).
+2. Nanosecond level expiration time supported.
-3. Based on [GigaCache](https://github.com/xgzlucario/GigaCache), it can avoid GC overhead and have stronger multithreaded performance.
+3. Based on [GigaCache](https://github.com/xgzlucario/GigaCache), supports concurrency and avoids GC overhead.
 4. RDB + AOF hybrid persistence strategy.
-5. Supports being **imported** or **server** startup.
+5. Use zstd algorithm to compress log files with a compression ratio of 10:1.

+If you want to know more technical details about Rotom, please check out the [doc](https://www.yuque.com/1ucario/devdoc/ntyyeekkxu8apngd?singleDoc).

 ## 🚚Usage